ct-js/ct-js/app/data/ct.libs/gamedistribution/docs/General use.md

 }
 ```

-### Ad finished, completed.
+### Ad has finished, completed.

-In case you don't want to use the built-in `event` to check if the Ad finished, you can use `ct.gamedistribution.isFinished` in `OnStep` like:
+In case you don't want to use the built-in `event` to check if the Ad has finished, you can use `ct.gamedistribution.isFinished` in `OnStep` like:
 ```js
 if(ct.gamedistribution.isFinished){
     //Reward the player here